-Semantic scene interpretation is often required for realizing robotic automation in agriculture, since it identifies taskrelevant objects in the scene that enables applications such as monitoring [19], [32], [38] and intervention [1], [16], [22].
+Semantic scene interpretation is often required for realizing robotic automation in agriculture, since it identifies taskrelevant objects in the scene that enables applications such as monitoring [19], [32], [38] and intervention [1], [15], [22].

-Panoptic segmentation [15] unifies semantic and instance segmentation provides semantics of background classes, socalled "stuff", and object-level instances of so-called "things" at the same time.
-While often images are used for panoptic segmentation in the agricultural domain [43], 3D point clouds generated by RGB-D cameras, LiDARs, or photogrammetric structure-from-motion approaches received increasing research interest [46] due to the capability to extract precise geometric information required for high-precision fruit grasping [16], [22], plant segmentation [30], and finegrained trait estimation [26].
-3D panoptic segmentation has been actively investigated in the domain of autonomous driving [9], [28], [37], [45], where most approaches use dedicated branches for semantic and instance segmentation using features of a shared encoder.
-For instance segmentation, these approaches employ either (i) a bottom-up paradigm using instance-wise offset vectors [28], [45] or embeddings [9] for clustering of instances or (ii) a top-down paradigm with object detectors identifying instances that are then grouped via the semantic prediction [37].
-For plant phenotyping, we can exploit the hierarchical structure of plants that can be decomposed in individual parts [12], such as plant, leaf and even more fine-grained leaf structure.
+Panoptic segmentation [14] unifies semantic and instance segmentation provides semantics of background classes, socalled "stuff", and object-level instances of so-called "things" at the same time.
+While often images are used for panoptic segmentation in the agricultural domain [43], 3D point clouds generated by RGB-D cameras, LiDARs, or photogrammetric structure-from-motion approaches received increasing research interest [46] due to the capability to extract precise geometric information required for high-precision fruit grasping [15], [22], plant segmentation [30], and finegrained trait estimation [26].
+3D panoptic segmentation has been actively investigated in the domain of autonomous driving [28], [37], [45], where most approaches use dedicated branches for semantic and instance segmentation using features of a shared encoder.
+For plant phenotyping, we can exploit the hierarchical structure of plants that can be decomposed in individual parts [11], such as plant, leaf and even more fine-grained leaf structure.
 This hierarchical structure has been exploited in the literature, leveraging skip connections between decoders for hierarchical bottom-up instance prediction tasks using images [34], which is the foundation of our approach to 3D panoptic segmentation.

-In contrast to prior approaches for 3D panoptic segmentation, we also explicitly consider the hierarchical structure of the prediction task, which allows us to predict a hierarchical semantic scene interpretation consisting of plant instances as well as fruit instances that can be used for plant monitoring and yield estimation in the agricultural domain.
+In contrast to prior approaches for 3D panoptic segmentation, we also explicitly consider the hierarchical structure of the prediction task by means of our novel skip connections scheme, which allows us to predict a hierarchical semantic scene interpretation consisting of plant instances as well as fruit instances that can be used for plant monitoring and yield estimation in the agricultural domain.
+While our approach is applied to orchard scenes, the hierarchical panoptic segmentation framework is general and can be applied to other domains, such as body part segmentation [17].

-While most agricultural datasets for semantic interpretation provide only RGB images [21], recently 3D datasets using various sensors became available.
+While most agricultural datasets for semantic interpretation provide only RGB images [21], recently 3D datasets became available.
 In particular, BUP20 [38] provides an RGB-D dataset for instance segmentation of sweet peppers in a glasshouse [39].
 For 3D plant phenotyping in real agricultural fields, BonnBeetClouds [25] provides annotated structure-from-motion point clouds consisting of plant and leaf instance of sugar beet plants.
 Other datasets provide organ-level annotations of plants using point clouds acquired with high-precision LiDAR scanners [36] or x-ray imaging [7] in the lab.
-The Crops3D dataset [46] provides organ-level annotations of different crop varieties for point cloud data acquired with a TLS in the field and single plant point clouds using structure-from-motion of RGB images or using structured light cameras.
+The Crops3D dataset [46] provides organlevel annotations of different crop varieties for point cloud data acquired with a terrestrial laser scanner (TLS) in the field and single plant point clouds using structure-frommotion of RGB images or using structured light cameras.